kubernetes/kubernetes/cluster/addons/dns/README.md

 history of clients that, on purpose or on accident, do not respect DNS TTLs (see previous remark about Pod IPs changing).

+## Where does resolution work?
+Kubernetes Service DNS names can be resolved using standard methods (e.g. [`gethostbyname`]( http://linux.die.net/man/3/gethostbyname)) inside any pod, except pods which have the `hostNet` field set to `true`.

 ## Supported DNS schema
 The following sections detail the supported record types and layout that is supported.
 Any other layout or names or queries that happen to work are